Casa

 Fotografia de Miguel Torga, junto de rochas

-25 April.
-“A single cannon aimed at it was enough for the fortress to collapse.
+April 25.
+"A simple cannon pointed was enough for the fortress to crumble.
 Surprised by the miracle, the national soul exploded with joy.
-From north to south, transfigured crowds filled the streets in an impulse of unrestrained renewed hope.
-It seemed like a dream! (…) Unfurled flags of all colours smiled in the limpid atmosphere of April. (…) The homeland would finally regain its voice and dignity”
+From north to south, transfigured crowds filled the streets in an impulse of uncontained renewed hope.
+It seemed like a dream! (…) Flags of all colors smiled unfurled in the clear atmosphere of April. (…) The homeland finally regained its voice and dignity."

-His land.
-“The bond of his roots with the native land?
-After so much wandering, so much suffering, so much studying, the umbilical cord was still connected to the matrix.
-He really had a landscape, surroundings, a vital geographic site engraved in his chromosomes!
-His body was capable of running all over the world, and his spirit of flying in every direction.
-Wherever they arrived, they would always denounce the mark of origin, the unmistakable singularity, a kind of taste of the land of provenance, like that of fruit.”
+The native ground.
+"The attachment of roots to the native ground?
+After so many wanderings, so much suffering, so much study, the umbilical cord remained connected to the matrix.
+I really had a landscape, a medium, a vital geographical place engraved in my chromosomes!
+The body could run all the paths of the world, and the spirit fly in all directions.
+Wherever they arrived they would always denounce the mark of origin, the unmistakable singularity, a kind of taste of the earth of provenance, like that of fruits."

 Old age.
-“I feared decay, I didn’t fear death.
-To stop writing, to stop loving, to stop hunting would be the ultimate misfortune.”
+"I feared decay, I didn't fear death.
+To stop writing, to stop loving, to stop hunting would be the supreme misfortune."

-At the end of his life, the man he was.
-“The man, who on the outside looked like a monolith of certainties, was an amalgam of doubts on the inside.
-Thirsty for the absolute, he had only known the bitter taste of the relative.
-Deeply religious, he had never been able to kneel before an altar.
-Deeply affectionate, he had created, without knowing why, in addition to solid friendships, a number of bitter enemies.
-From an unhealthy shyness, he had spent his days making up for it with violent acts.
-Superstitious and insecure at every step, he had moved me through the realm of realities like a willing ghost.”
+At the end of life.
+"The man, who on the outside seemed like a monolith of certainties, on the inside was an amalgam of doubts.
+Thirsty for the absolute, he only knew the bitter taste of the relative.
+Profoundly religious, he could never bend his knees before any altar.
+Medullarly affective, he had created, without knowing why, alongside some firm friendships, a countless number of fierce enemies.
+From a sickly shyness, he had spent the days compensating for it with violent acts.
+Superstitious and insecure at every step, he moved in the field of realities like a willful ghost."